 It is unique to each property.
 So, changing any of the typical inputs that affect cash flow, tax benefits of the rental property and debt paydown all have an impact.

 For example, if you choose to buy down your interest rate, that should reduce your mortgage payment which means it will make it more likely for you to have positive cash flow.
 It also increases how much you pay down on your loan because lower interest rates have greater debt paydown earlier in their amortization schedules.
-So, the orange area of the meter will be larger.
+So, the red area of the meter will be larger.

 You may also want to know that the meter changes over time.
 Each month the debt paydown changes.
 Maybe you get a new lease with higher (or lower) rent.
 The meter is not static but changes over time as well as cash flow, debt paydown and depreciation on your property changes.
 Side note: depreciation tends to be a fixed dollar amount but can go away after the depreciation period.

-If we look back at the example of the property we owned free and clear of all mortgages, you’ll notice there isn’t an orange section for debt paydown at all.
-We don’t have a loan, so there is no benefit from debt paydown.
+If we look back at the example of the property we owned free and clear of all mortgages, you'll notice there isn't an red section for debt paydown at all.
+We don't have a loan, so there is no benefit from debt paydown.

 I plan to teach a number of classes about the Cash Flow Power Meter™, but if you have any questions in the meantime, please feel free to leave a comment.